tvdboom/ATOM/README.md

 * **plot_PRC(\*\*kwargs)**
 Plot the precision-recall curve.
 Only for binary classification tasks.<br><br>
 * **plot_confusion_matrix(normalize=True, \*\*kwargs)**
 Plot the confusion matrix for the model.
-Only for classification tasks.
+Only for classification tasks.<br><br>
 	+ **normalize: bool, optional (default=True)**
 	Wether to normalize the confusion matrix.<br><br>
 * **save(filename=None)**